Akascape/gegl-experimental-effects/README.md

 ## Usage
 1. Open the `Tools > GEGL Operation...`
-2. Sesrch for the new effect in the menu and select
+2. Sesrch for the new effect in the menu and select it
-3. Adjust the controls
+3. Adjust the controls and view the results

 ## Effects
 | Effect Name | Description | Example |